ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

    :alt: screenshot of rqt_bag with differently colored bars on the timeline

-The alternative to this weird way of accessing the messages is to use the `Timeline Cache <https://github.com/ros-visualization/rqt_bag/blob/rolling/rqt_bag/src/rqt_bag/timeline_cache.py>`__ like the
+If computing the message representation on timeline is more computationally demanding, you should use `Timeline Cache <https://github.com/ros-visualization/rqt_bag/blob/rolling/rqt_bag/src/rqt_bag/timeline_cache.py>`__ like the
 `ImageTimelineViewer <https://github.com/ros-visualization/rqt_bag/blob/rolling/rqt_bag_plugins/src/rqt_bag_plugins/image_timeline_renderer.py>`__